andzh1/word-analysis/README.md

  ## Process and implementation

+ You can see implementation of collecting matches from the text [here]()

 #### Definitions
 - "match, matches" - pair of string & integer, represents how many times does this strings occurs in the text.